 Organic dairies in the Northeast have expressed particular interest in bedded pack systems to house their cows.
 These loose-housing structures are perceived to integrate well into pasture-based farm systems, and state and federal agencies in the U.S. are providing financial incentives for dairies to build these structures as part of manure management practices which improve water quality and contribute to soil conservation (Andrews et al., 2021).
 Currently, the most common type of dairy cattle housing for organic farms in Vermont is a tiestall barn, with freestall barns a distant second (Andrews et al., 2021).
 As consumer opinion about confinement housing of dairy cattle evolves and influences dairy policy, small to mid-size dairy farms in the Northeast may be considering replacing their aging tiestall facilities.
 Understanding mastitis risk for cattle housed on bedded packs will be especially important for organic dairy farmers, as they have limited effective options for treating intramammary infections (Ruegg, 2009).
 Previous research directly comparing bedded packs to other housing systems has been limited to freestalls with sand, which is an uncommon housing type for organic farms in Vermont (Andrews et al. 2021).
 A direct comparison of bulk tank milk quality, udder health and hygiene between bedded pack systems, freestall, and tiestall barns could provide valuable information about how this system performs in the Northeast.

 In order to better inform organic dairy producers in the Northeast who may be interested in using a bedded pack barn for winter housing their cattle, we carried out a cross-sectional, observational study on organic dairies in Vermont.
 This study aimed to quantify bulk tank milk bacteriology, udder health and hygiene measures for the two most common winter housing systems in the state for organic farms (freestalls, tiestalls) and for farms using a bedded pack.
-The objectives of this project were to (1) identify whether bulk tank milk quality, udder health and hygiene outcomes differed by facility type; and (2) determine if bedded pack systems are a viable option for winter housing in VT.
+The objectives of this project were to (1) identify whether bulk tank milk quality, udder health and hygiene outcomes differed by facility type, with a view to determining if bedded pack systems are a viable option for winter housing in VT.
 We hypothesized that udder health, hygiene, and bulk tank milk bacteriology would differ between housing types.
+A secondary objective was to identify other (non-facility) management-related risk factors associated with bulk tank milk quality, udder health, udder hygiene, and milk production in organic VT dairy herds.

 Materials and Methods